Skip to Content

 This kid’s business camp is all about developing business skills in your child.
 The Business School at Concordia University Irvine covers topics like:

-• Characteristics of successful entrepreneur
+• Characteristics of a successful entrepreneur

-• Intro to financial principles
+• Intro to Financial Principles

 • Business budgeting